 Google SEO is not magic.
 Google doesn’t favor any site over the others without clear and measurable calculations.
 But what are these calculations?

-Matt Cutts, Google’s anti-spam guru and SEO spokesman, has said numerious times that Googlebots, or Google Spiders, evaluate over 200 criterium to identify which site should be ranked above the others.
-In other words, there is a clear formula that these Mega software follow and score each Web page by, assigning each site a number.
+Matt Cutts, Google’s anti-spam guru and SEO spokesman, has said numerous times that Google Bots, or Google Spiders, evaluate over 200 criteria to identify which sites should be ranked above the others.
+In other words, there is a clear formula that these bots use to score and rank each page that is crawled.
+Google first assigns each page a number.
 This secret number sometimes correlates with Page Rank- a number from 1 to 10 given to each Web page by Google- but not always.

 Content + Relevancy + Popularity = Top of Google Rankings